Sikes Microbial Lab

 Benjamin (Ben) A. Sikes

-I'm currently an associate professor in Microbial Ecology, cross appointed between the Department of Ecology and Evolutionary Biology at KU and the Kansas Biological Survey.
+I'm currently a full professor and senior scientist in Microbial Ecology, cross appointed between the Department of Ecology and Evolutionary Biology at KU and the Kansas Biological Survey.

 Dilshini Sandanika Thathsarani